endlesstv/waitingline/README.md

 ###POST /register

-Notify the server that a user wishes to associate an `email` with a `devices_id`, both must be present in the request body.
+Notify the server that a user wishes to associate an `email` with a `device_id`, both must be present in the request body.
 If successful (e.g. the user is not already validated), the server will email the supplied address with a confirmation link.
 Clicking on the confirmation link will validate the user.